How to Get out of Payday Loans

 - Arrange an extended repayment program with your current lender.

-- Temporarily increase your income to eliminate the debt.
+- Temporarily increase your available cash to eliminate the debt.

 Get a Different Loan